Softorage/Softorage/content/software/handbrake.md

     num: 86
   - name: "TechRadar"
     rate: [4, 5]

+note: HandBrake’s QuickSync and OpenCL features are only supported on Windows.
+QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled and a directly connected display.1 OpenCL scaling is experimental and requires an AMD or Intel GPU with OpenCL 1.2 or later.

+In lieu of a physically connected display, a display emulator adapter such as Headless Ghost will enable GPU functions such as QuickSync when connected to the Intel HD Graphics output port.

 ---
   HandBrake is a free and open-source [video transcoder](/categories/video-transcoder/) to convert video from one format to another, and to rip CD/DVD to popular video formats.
 It transcodes video and audio from nearly any format to a handful of modern ones, but it does not defeat or circumvent copy protection.
 Its developers removed libdvdcss (the open-source library responsible for unscrambling DVDs encrypted with the Content Scramble System (CSS)) from the application in version 0.9.2.

   [News](https://handbrake.fr/news.php)  I  [Forum](https://forum.handbrake.fr/)  I  [Documentation](https://handbrake.fr/docs)  I  [IRC](https://webchat.freenode.net/?channels=handbrake)